What did WSDOT doto deter suicides on the Aurora Bridge?

 Can the bridge can support the extra weight of a fence?

 An important consideration of any bridge alteration is where additional weight is placed.
-Weight placed in the center or roadway deck (the flat piece that vehicles travel on) of the bridge would have a different impact than weight added to the edge of the bridge.
+Weight placed in the center or roadway deck (the flat piece that vehicles travel on) of the bridge has a different impact than weight added to the edge of the bridge.

 For example, adding weight to the deck of the bridge may exceed the maximum weight that the deck was designed to carry, which would require significant structural reinforcement.
 However, the bridge can safely support the added weight of the concrete and steel pedestrian barrier on the edges of the bridge because the additional weight is supported by large steel girders instead of by the roadway deck.
-The weight of a new fence would be supported similarly.
+The weight of the new fence is supported similarly.

 Our bridge engineers reviewed the data, ran preliminary calculations, and gave the go-ahead to start design.
 Following recommendations released by FHWA after the I-35 bridge collapse in Minnesota, we conducted a detailed analysis of how additional weight affects specific bridge components, and verifed the bridge’s capacity to carry the weight of the fence.
 The results from that analysis showed the bridge can support the additional weight.

-Why are you using vertical steel rods in your design?
+Why did you use vertical steel rods in your design?

 We wanted an effective fence.
 Following guidance on design of safety barriers, we eliminated horizontal elements from consideration because they can be perceived as easy to climb.
 Mesh and diagonal elements may send a similar message.
 Steel rods are also very light both in terms of weight and in visual appearance.